FaithIgomodu/Omics/viz_02.md

 A violin Plot is a visual distribution of data points using a density curve.
-The size of the curve is the density probability distribution of the data points, so the wider the violin plot, the more likely the dataset is concentrated around these values.
-Meaning, a data from the dataset is more likely to be within the range define by the area than anywhere else.And the thinner the violin plot, the less likely a data from the dataset is to be found in that area.
+The size of the curve is the density probability distribution of the data points, so the wider the violin plot, the more data points are concentrated in the area.
+Meaning, that a data point from the dataset is more likely to be within the range defined by the area than anywhere else.
+And the thinner the violin plot, the less likely data from the dataset is to be found in that area.
 By showing the variability in the distribution of the dataset, violin plots make exploring a dataset easy.
-Violin plots are used to answer questions such as:

--   Is the dataset clustered around mean or median?
+Violin plots answer questions such as:

--   compare the mean and median of different groups.
+· Is the dataset clustered around the mean or median? · Compare the mean and median of different groups.

-Additionally, from plot below can see expression values of PTEN for all three cells subtypes is mostly around -1 and 3.
-For GATA3 , OV and LUSC cells have similar distribution compared to BRCA.
-And XBP1, OV and LUSC have similar distribution compared to BRCA.
+Additionally, from the violin graph below, gene expression values of PTEN for all three cell subtypes are mostly around -1 and 3.
+For GATA3, OV and LUSC cells have a similar distribution compared to BRCA.
+And XBP1, OV, and LUSC have similar distribution compared to BRCA.
+This demo can be found on my GitHub.

 ``` r
 ggviolin(expr_data, x = "dataset",